squandor/dynamicTelegramBot/README.md

 dynamic telegram bot for domoticz written in Python 3 You can use it by installing telepot using: pip install telepot

-To secure the bot there you must place usernames in the array unames on line 163: unames = ['username1', 'username2']
+To secure the bot you must place usernames in the array unames: unames = ['username1', 'username2'] by using this the bot will only react to the users which are in the array.

-by using this the bot will only react to the users which are in the array.
+# What can it do?
 Using this bot you can ask him for an switch/scene/group/utility switch.
 After the bot found the device it will ask you what you want to do with it (on,off)